Moat423/42CPP_Modules/Module_03/README.md

 The base class destructor will be called, but the derived class's destructor won't, leading to memory leaks and potential crashes.

+so what that means is when i do
+	ClapTrap	*pretender = new FragTrap("pretender");
+	ClapTrap	mutant(*pretender);

+i should not get memory leaks. this is really weird, as i am copying from a derived class to a base class, but it does not copy the derived class functions.

 ### virtual

 https://stackoverflow.com/questions/2391679/why-do-we-need-virtual-functions-in-c